christophjanietz/christophjanietz.github.io/02_research.markdown

 ### Work in Progress
 <p> </p>

-**Occupations and careers within organizations: do organizations amplify wage inequality over time?** \
+**Occupations and careers within organizations: Do organizations contribute to unequal wage growth?** \
 Awarded the Vered Kraus Award at the ISA RC28 Spring Meeting 2023

 <details>